dotmailer/dotmailer-magento-extension/README.md

 - Alternative abandoned baskets.
 - Mailcheck integration
 ## Bug fixed
-- Magor Refactoring.
+- Major Refactoring.
 - Cover all the code with testing.
 - Automation when subscriber is not imported yet.
-- Security improvment for api credentials.
+- Security improvement for api credentials.
 - Campaigns for multi website.
 - Mailcheck frontend notice.
 - Improve reset subscribers.